 Not quite.
-Dieting is seen by some as playing the lottery.
+Some see dieting as playing the lottery.
 If you’re poor, then you cash in big, you will eventually wind up in worse financial condition than you were before you won the lottery.

-By reducing your number of meals, your caloric intake becomes easier to track.
+By reducing your number of meals, your caloric intake becomes easier to track, and you can finally watch your love handles melting.
 By consuming predominantly whole foods, you mitigate the consumption of empty, fruitless calories.

 The overall concept hasn’t changed.

 But by utilizing fasting periods, many fitness experts and enthusiasts have found easier, more productive means of accomplishing these “laws of fitness.”

 Although research on IF is still in its larval stage, the returns on these implementations have been generous.
 Better GH production, higher insulin sensitivity, and more accurate nutrient and caloric monitoring.

 Celebrities renowned for their physiques such as Hugh Jackman, Terry Crews, and Dwayne “The Rock” Johnson have all tried their hand at, got intermittent fasting results and endorsed the IF approach.

 Whatever your purposes for buying that first-class ticket to the next revolutionary diet, IF thus far has boasted the results to earn a look.